 Which one do you like better with the Indienne jacket?
 Grey or matching floral?
 I couldn’t decide myself, so I tried on both….and still can’t decide which I prefer.
 These were also made with the cheap plastic boning…I’m not a fan.

-After making 18th century stays (coming soon to the blog), I tried another stomacher but with natural reed boning (doubled).
+After making 18th century stays, I tried another stomacher but with natural reed boning (doubled).
 I also had an Outlander handkerchief that begged to be a stomacher instead of its original purpose.
 And since it was too short for the pattern, I scrap stitched the bottom part of the stomacher and lined up the plaid in the center…hoping it won’t even be noticeable when closed in a jacket and behind lacing.
 Working with three types of boning so far, I’ve really begun to appreciate and prefer the reed boning for form.